-- (a) An SRAS involves the operation of SRAS Equipment capable of providing: - (i) Black Start Services capable of starting without drawing power from the power system following a major supply disruption, and delivering power to a Delivery Point within a nominated timeframe, sufficient to allow supply to be made available to other generating units; or - (ii) Restoration Support Services with the capabilities described in this Guideline. - (b) AEMO will only procure an SRAS that meets the applicable minimum capability and technical requirements (detailed in sections 3.3 and 3.4) for the relevant type of service.
-These requirements apply to all sub-categories of SRAS unless specified.
-In addition to these requirements: - (i) each SRAS Agreement will establish contracted performance levels to be achieved by the SRAS Provider; and - (ii) AEMO uses the assessed individual reliability of each SRAS in determining which SRAS, or combination of SRAS, to procure in order to meet the aggregate reliability requirement for an electrical sub-network (as described in section 3.6), and to assess whether the SRS is being met on an annual basis. - (c) AEMO will only contract with a single SRAS Provider for the delivery of an individual Black Start Service or Restoration Support Service that meets the applicable capability requirements.
-However, the service could be provided by a combination of facilities, whether under common or separate ownership.
-If an SRAS is provided using another party's facilities (including a part of the network), they will be considered SRAS Third Party Assets.
-An NSP cannot be an SRAS Provider.2
+- (a) An SRAS involves the operation of SRAS Equipment capable of providing: - (i) Black Start Services capable of starting without drawing power from the power system following a major supply disruption, and delivering power to a Delivery Point within a nominated timeframe, sufficient to allow supply to be made available to other generating units; or - (ii) Restoration Support Services with the capabilities described in this Guideline. - (a) starting without drawing power from the power system following a major supply disruption, and delivering power to a Delivery Point within a nominated timeframe, sufficient to allow supply to be made available to other generating units. - (b) AEMO will only procure an SRAS that meets the applicable minimum capability and technical requirements (detailed in sections 3.3 and 3.4 clause 3.2 and 3.3) for the relevant type of service.
+These requirements apply to all sub-categories of SRAS unless specified, e.g. TTHL SRAS.
+In addition to these mandatory-requirements; AEMO assesses additional parameters to determine the reliability of each individual SRAS (detailed in clause 3.5): - (i) each SRAS Agreement will establish contracted performance levels to be achieved by the SRAS Provider; and - (ii) AEMO uses the assessed individual reliability of each SRAS in determining which SRAS, or combination of SRAS, to procure in order to meet the aggregate reliability requirement for an electrical sub-network (as described in section and to assess whether the SRS is being met on an annual basis.